 The Board of Managers meet at least four times a year and the Annual General Meeting of the Fund is held in August in Wellington, to coincide with the National Council of Bible Society New Zealand.
 Investments are managed by Selwyn Tong.
 The board is consulted where necessary between meetings.

 The Bible Society Development (NZ) Inc is required by the Securities Act to provide a disclosure statement.
-This can be found attached to the membership application form.
+Click here to read the disclosure statement.